henningte/ir/README.md

     division).
 11. computing the variance of intensity values (optionally after subtracting reference spectra).
-12. computing maxima, minima, and ranges of intensity values of spectra.
+12. computing maxima, minima, median, and ranges of intensity values of spectra.
 13. plotting.

 ### How to install